 What Are The Five Pillars of Faith?

-There’s no way to discount the pervasive influence of Islam and the five pillars of faith on the Arab culture as a whole.
-Islam is clearly the dominant religion across this part of the world, and it shapes day-to-day life far more than the religions of most clusters do.
-It’s important that we spend some time talking about it.
-Despite Islam’s pervasive influence on the region and the world, many people outside the Arab cluster know very little about Islam apart from the news media and entertainment, which typically only emphasize extreme, fundamentalist groups within Islam.
+Despite Islam’s pervasive influence on the region and the world, many people outside the Arab cluster know little about Islam apart from the news media and entertainment, which typically only emphasize extreme, fundamentalist groups within Islam.

-If you’ve spent any time studying Islam, you’re familiar with the five pillars of faith and if you haven’t they’re well worth exploration.
+Those who have spent time studying Islam will be familiar with the five pillars of faith; if you haven’t, they’re well worth exploring.
 Here’s just a brief introduction to them.

 The First Pillar

-The first, and most important pillar of Islam to understand is what’s called the Shahadah.
-This is the idea that there’s no god but God, and Mohammed is the messenger of the one and only God.
+The first, and most important pillar of Islam to understand is the Shahadah.
+This is the idea that there is no god but God, and Mohammed is the messenger of the one and only God.
 This is central to everything else in Islam, and this helps explain the very tight nature of the Arab cultures.

 God and his laws have full regulatory force on your life.
 It’s all about what Allah says you must do.